Cloud-Hacks/asyncapi-glee/crypto-websockets/step2.md

 Let's dive into creating server side application to make interactions with client one.
-First create a folder `server` with `asyncapi` command tool.
+First create a folder `server` with `asyncapi` cli tool.

 ```plain
 mkdir server && cd server